Joss paper: Contemporary

+Contemporary joss paper, Thailand, consisting of paper T-shirts, TV, mobile phone, electric fan, radio, electric kettle, tea set, oil lamp, watches, glasses, necklaces, shoes, and other accessories, along with a bag of traditional joss paper and bamboo rings marking the burning area.
+Shoes are usually burnt last.

 "Hell Bank Notes"

 Much like the traditional gold and silver paper, Hell Bank Notes are a modernized version of joss paper and serve as the official currency for the afterlife.
 Living relatives offer them to dead ancestors by burning (or placing them in coffins in the case of funerals) the bank notes as a bribe to Yanluo for a shorter stay or to escape punishment, or for the ancestors themselves to use in spending on lavish items in the afterlife.

 The word "hell" may have been derived from: